alexwlchan/alexwlchan.net/src/_drafts/upward-assignment.md

 ```

 I think you could make this example work, but it requires more and more looking ahead, and I'm running out of steam.
-Minor issues like this, I think I can claim to have done what I set out to do: create a working upward assignment operator.
+Minor issues like this aside, I think I can claim to have done what I set out to do: create a working upward assignment operator.

 If you want to play with it yourself, I've uploaded a complete copy of the code in this post, including some comments and examples: